TERESA TIRELLI

 number of benefit

-concerts in theaters and clubs for many worthy charities, in particular for the benefit of fellow
+theaters and clubs for many worthy charities, in particular for the benefit

 artists.
 During World War II, she gave